sellerlabs/research-php/README.md

 https://docs.sellerlabs.com/research/
 - Documentation for the library is available under `docs/api` in this repo

+## Latest changes:

+### v0.1.0:
+- Moved remaining classes to the Research namespace.
+This introduces a BC for code explicitly depending on this classes.
+- The `NodeMwsClientInterface`, which was deprecated, has now been completely removed.
+Use `ResearchClientInterface` instead.
+- Some small bugs in unit tests were fixed.
+- Composer dependencies have been cleaned up and stabilized.
+A `composer.lock` file is now included as well.

 ## How to install:

 First, add the package to your `composer.json`: